Tim McAuliffe

-Tim McAuliffe (born September 18) is a Canadian comedy writer, television producer and occasional actor from Montreal, Quebec, Canada, known for his work on The Last Man On Earth, The Office, Late Night with Jimmy Fallon, Up All Night, Corner Gas, This Hour Has 22 Minutes, and creating the TV series Son Of A Critch and Happy Together (CBS).
+Tim McAuliffe (born September 18) is a Canadian comedy writer, television producer and occasional actor from Montreal, Quebec, Canada, known for his work on The Last Man on Earth, The Office, Late Night with Jimmy Fallon, Up All Night, Corner Gas, This Hour Has 22 Minutes, and creating the TV series Son of a Critch and Happy Together (CBS).

 Career

-Tim is a writer/producer who is currently the Co-Creator/Executive Producer of CBC's Son Of a Critch.
+McAuliffe is a writer/producer who is currently the co-creator and executive producer of CBC's Son of a Critch.
 He has also serves as showrunner on the upcoming Paramount Plus show, Players.
-He is also a writer/producer on Peacock's MacGruber (starring Will Forte, Kriten Wiig, and Ryan Phillippe).
-His past credits include, writer/producer for NBC's The Office, writer/executive producer for FOX's Last Man On Earth, writer for Late Night with Jimmy Fallon, writer/producer of NBC's Up All Night, and executive producer/creator of CBS's Happy Together.
+He is also a writer and producer on Peacock's MacGruber (starring Will Forte, Kriten Wiig, and Ryan Phillippe).
+His past credits include, writer and producer for NBC's The Office, writer and executive producer for FOX's Last Man on Earth, writer for Late Night with Jimmy Fallon, writer and producer of NBC's Up All Night, and executive producer and creator of CBS's Happy Together.

-In Canada, he was showrunner/executive producer/writer on CBC TV's long-running (24 years) This Hour Has 22 Minutes, a writer for English Canada's most successful sitcom of all time, CTV's Corner Gas, and the creator/executive producer/showrunner of CTV's Satisfaction.
+In Canada, McAuliffe was showrunner, executive producer and writer on CBC TV's This Hour Has 22 Minutes, a writer for CTV's Corner Gas, and the creator, executive producer and showrunner of CTV's Satisfaction.
 He has also written a series of live gala performances at the Just for Laughs Comedy Festival.
-He has won two Writers Guild of Canada Awards.
+McAuliffe has won two Writers Guild of Canada Awards.